W-G-G-W/W-G-G-W/README.md

 ## About Me

-- 👨‍💻 I'm a student at Zhejiang University, majoring in Logistics Engineering and Management.
+- 👨‍💻 I'm a student at Zhejiang Open University, majoring in Logistics Engineering and Management.
 My passion lies in using technology to enhance logistics efficiency.
 - 📦 I have a strong interest in logistics information technology and supply chain optimization.
 Dreaming of one day revolutionizing the way the industry operates.
 - 🐍 Recently, I've been diving into Python programming and learning how data analysis can optimize inventory management and transportation routes.
 - 🚴‍♂️ In my free time, I love cycling, feeling the wind rush past as it fuels my inspiration and motivation.